tweag/pup/README.md

 understood a pretty-printing).

 But this library is also meant to build upon the prior work of, and be a more practical version of, the [Cassette] library.
-Cassette is sometimes styised as K7 (after the French pronunciation of both words).
+Cassette is sometimes stylised as K7 (after the French pronunciation of both words).
 And pups are K9.

 Now you know.